apache/pulsar/site/docs/latest/getting-started/ConceptsAndArchitecture.md

 ## Multi-tenancy

 Pulsar was created from the ground up as a {% popover multi-tenant %} system.
-To support multi-tenancy, Pulsar has a concept of {% popover properties %}.
-Properties can be spread across {% popover clusters %} and can each have their own [authentication and authorization](../../admin/Authz) scheme applied to them.
-They are also the administrative unit at which [storage quotas](TODO), [message TTL](../../cookbooks/RetentionExpiry#time-to-live-ttl), and isolation policies can be managed.
+To support multi-tenancy, Pulsar has a concept of {% popover tenants %}.
+Tenants can be spread across {% popover clusters %} and can each have their own [authentication and authorization](../../admin/Authz) scheme applied to them.
+They are also the administrative unit at which storage quotas, [message TTL](../../cookbooks/RetentionExpiry#time-to-live-ttl), and isolation policies can be managed.

 The multi-tenant nature of Pulsar is reflected mostly visibly in topic URLs, which have this structure:

-{% include topic.html p="property" c="cluster" n="namespace" t="topic" %}
+{% include topic.html ten="tenant" n="namespace" t="topic" %}

-As you can see, the property is the most basic unit of categorization for topics (and even more fundamental than the {% popover cluster %}).
+As you can see, the tenant is the most basic unit of categorization for topics (more fundamental than the {% popover namespace %} and topic name).

-### Properties and namespaces
+### Tenants and namespaces

-{% include explanations/properties-namespaces.md %}
+{% include explanations/tenants-namespaces.md %}

 ## Authentication and Authorization

-Pulsar supports a pluggable [authentication](../../admin/Authz) mechanism which can be configured at broker and it also supports authorization to identify client and its access rights on topics and properties.
+Pulsar supports a pluggable [authentication](../../admin/Authz) mechanism which can be configured at broker and it also supports authorization to identify client and its access rights on topics and tenants.

 ## Client interface